 - April 3

-Master of Science - Clinical Nurse Leader (CNL)
+Master of Science in Nursing - Clinical Nurse Leader (CNL)

 Select year of program entry:

-- RN License; Eligible for Vermont RN License
+- RN license and Vermont RN license eligibility

 - Advanced Topics in Health Informatics - 3 credits

 - Genetics & Genomics for Clinicians - 3 credits

 - Health Care Ethics, Policy & Politics - 3 credits

 - Methods for Evidence Based Practice - 3 credits